World’s Only Wild Red Wolves in Jeopardy

-To prevent wolves interbreeding with coyotes—another threat to the wolf population—the U.S. Fish and Wildlife sterilizes coyotes that have territories within red wolf habitat.
-Shooting sterilized coyotes will undo effective coyote population control efforts and further jeopardize the native red wolf population.
+To prevent wild red wolves interbreeding with coyotes, the U.S. Fish and Wildlife sterilizes coyotes that hold territories within and near red wolf habitat.
+Shooting sterilized coyotes undoes effective coyote population control efforts and further jeopardizes the native wild red wolf population.